matthewquinn1/changepointSelect/README.md

 Rebecca Killick, Paul Fearnhead, and Idris Eckley.
 Optimal detection of changepoints with a linear computationalcost. *Journal of the American Statistical Association*, 107(500):1590–1598, 2012.

 <a id="2">[2]</a>
 Kaylea Haynes, Idris A. Eckley, and Paul Fearnhead.
-Computationally efficient changepoint detection for a rangeof penalties.Journal of Computational and Graphical Statistics, 26(1):134–143, 2017
+Computationally efficient changepoint detection for a range of penalties. *Journal of Computational and Graphical Statistics*, 26(1):134–143, 2017

 <a id="3">[3]</a>
 ASCEPT paper in progress.

 <a id="4">[4]</a>
 Arlene Chung, David Gotz, Michael Kappelman, Luca Mentch, Kimberly Glass, and Nils Gehlenborg.
-PrecisionVISSTA: Enabling Precision Medicine through the Development of Quantitative and Visualization Methods.http://precisionvissta.web.unc.edu/.
+Precision VISSTA: Enabling Precision Medicine through the Development of Quantitative and Visualization Methods. http://precisionvissta.web.unc.edu/.
 Accessed: 2020-3-14.

 ## License